atharva10092002/TinDog/README.md

 # TinDog
-TinDog is a beginner level dating website for dogs just like Tinder.
+TinDog is a beginner level dating website for dogs just like Tinder is for humans.